culturecode/stagehand/Readme.md

 ## Compatibility

-Stagehand currently supports MySQL, but could easily be adapted to work on multiple databases by modifying the database triggers and session identification code.
+Stagehand currently supports MySQL, but does not use any exotic commands and should work on other databases.

 ## Setup
 1. Add **Stagehand** to your Gemfile: